contextgeneric/cgp-patterns/content/debugging-techniques.md

 By leveraging [impl-side dependencies](./impl-side-dependencies.md), CGP providers are able to include additional dependencies that are not specified in the provider trait.
-We have already seen this in action in the [previous chapter](./provider-delegation.md), for example where the provider `FormatAsJsonString` is able to require `Context` to implement `Serialize`, while that is not specified anywhere in the provider trait `StringFormatter`.
+We have already seen this in action in the [previous chapter](./provider-delegation.md), for example, where the provider `FormatAsJsonString` is able to require `Context` to implement `Serialize`, while that is not specified anywhere in the provider trait `StringFormatter`.